Depression After Miscarriage: Coping With Loss

 • Feeling hopeless

-Consider meeting with a qualified mental health professional if you aren’t sure whether you have depression or are ready to seek treatment for depressive symptoms.
+Consider meeting with a qualified mental health professional if you aren’t sure whether you have depression after a miscarriage or are ready to seek treatment for depressive symptoms.

 A depressed mood

 A depressed mood may mean prolonged or consistent feelings of sadness.
-It can be natural to feel sad after losing a pregnancy.
+It can be natural to feel sad after experiencing a miscarriage.
 You may have bonded with your child-to-be, regardless of how early you lost them.

 Your hopes for the future may begin to arise as soon as you know you’re pregnant.
 These hopes may have been dashed, and you might feel an overwhelming burden of sadness.
 You may cry frequently or consistently.